The Eyes of the World is Now Streaming on PBS.org

 — DC Metro Theater Arts

-The Eyes of the World:Â Streaming/Airing on PBS Stations
+The Eyes of the World:Â Streaming on PBS.org

 Through stirring music, rare archival photos, film, and personal accounts, The Eyes of the World tells the dramatic story of the final eleven months of World War II in Europe through the words and images of Ernest Hemingway, Life magazine daredevil war photographer Robert Capa, Vogue model-turned-photojournalist Lee Miller, and a young soldier, named Jerry, who landed on Utah Beach on June 6, 1944.